 New Relic offers the tools to monitor the state of my applications, New Relic sends an automated alert to me when my servers become unavailable.

-Any server that run any type of applications has several log files, analysing these log files can give you visibility into your servers – in the past you needed a developer to get access to your logs.
+Any server that runs any type of applications has several log files, analyzing these log files can give you visibility into your servers – in the past you needed a developer to get access to your logs.
 With Logentries this has changed, you can now analyze your server logs in real-time.
-With the Logentries custom tagging you could easily spot errors as they occurred.
+With the Logentries custom tagging, you could easily spot errors as they occurred.

-Analytics – to analyse the site visitors to your site
+Analytics – to analyze the site visitors to your site

-One important aspect of running a website is to know who visiting your websites, In my case I’m using Google Analytics that is tracking site visitors to my site.
+One important aspect of running a website is to know who visits your websites, In my case, I’m using Google Analytics that is tracking site visitors to my site.

 Securing my website

-Deploying CloudFlare in front of my web server provides my with many levels of security, CloudFlare also provides me with a SSL certificate.
+Deploying CloudFlare in front of my webserver provides me with many levels of security, CloudFlare also provides me with an SSL certificate.

-What do it cost to run my infrastructure
+What does it cost to run my infrastructure

 If you find this article interesting, please comment below.